beesness/game-dev-intro/levels/03/README.md

 Next week you'll need it for *blind playtesting*.

 You can find useful advice on how to write rulebooks [here](http://ryanmacklin.com/2015/02/11-rules-board-game-writing/) and [here](http://numberless.net/blog/2007/04/09/how-to-write-rules-without-confusing-people/).

+[Here](https://github.com/beesness/game/tree/master/versions/v10) is the rulebook for my game Beesness (work-in-progress).
+What do you think?